Skip to content

 View of Durham city skyline from the top of the Cathedral tower, the city centre is small with the light brown stone castle in front and a church tower rising in the middle, and beyond the city are grassy fields and hills and typical english countryside.

-Perhaps not as well known as the other cities in the region, Durham is definitely one of the best places to visit in Northern England.
+Although not as well-known as the other cities in the region, Durham is well worth a visit.
 The capital of County Durham is a small, pretty city with loads to keep visitors busy.

-Beyond the castle, Durham Cathedral is considered one of the best in England.
+Durham Cathedral is considered one of the best in England.
 It was also a filming location for the Harry Potter movies, and several other films.
-The tower reopened last year and is well worth the steep climb for some of the best views in the city.
+The tower is well worth the steep climb for some of the best views in the city.

 RECOMMENDED TOUR: Durham Walking Tour and Tales of Crime and Punishment – from £25pp